ProfCLC/GettingAndCleaningData/CodeBook.md

 * 'body__acc files: These provide body acceleration data calculated by subtracting gravity from the total acceleration

 * 'body__gyro files: These provide angular velocity in radians/second

+###Final Variable Set

+The final variable set is exported as "tidy_dat.txt" with the following variables:

+* Subject: This provides the subject number (1-30) that has been summarized to produce the final data set

+...and the following columns are summaries of the means for these subjects for each of these variables (in order):

+* LAYING
+* SITTING
+* STANDING
+* WALKING
+* WALKING_DOWNSTAIRS
+* WALKING_UPSTAIRS

+These means are in the units specified above under "Code Book Variable Specifics"